justin2004/weblog/DRAFTS/git_repo_as_rdf/README.md

 And depending on how you count the people the query finds between 678 and 727 people that authored commits in libcurl's lib/ directory.
 That was Daniel's first question.
 He got 629 with his method but that was a few months ago and I don't know exactly what his method of counting was.
+He may not have included the act of deleting a file in that directory like I did.

 To answer his next three questions I'd need to simulate the application of hunks in SPARQL or add the output of `git blame` to the RDF.
 Daniel likely used the output of `git blame`.
 I'll think about adding it to the RDF.

+## How

+In another blog post I might describe how the conversion utility works.
+It is written in Clojure and it uses [SPARQL Anything](https://github.com/SPARQL-Anything/sparql.anything).
+I expect to push it to Github soon.

 ## Closing Thoughts

 It is fun to imagine having all the git repos in Github as RDF graphs in a massive triplestore and asking questions with SPARQL.

-In my example queries I didn't make use of the fact that each source code line is in the data.
+In my example queries I didn't make use of the fact that each source code line is in the RDF.
 Most triplestores have full text search capabilities so I'll write some queries that make use of that too.

 I think this technique could be applied to other application-centric file formats.